About Us

 Within the Community

-Within the community we are particularly interested in helping talented pupils access a high level of training to become successful in the performing arts industry.
-In addition how movement base provisions can help pupils with SEND in schools.
-We hope to run a new project for these in the local area soon.
+Within the community we are particularly interested in helping talented pupils access an affordable and high level of training to become successful in the performing arts industry.
+In addition we are interested in how movement base provisions can help pupils with SEND in schools.
+We hope to run new projects for these in the local area soon.

 History and Contributions to the Wider Performing Arts Community